-Critical Comms reports on how private LTE network supllied by Challenge Networks is paying dividends for one of the world’s biggest gold producers.
+Critical Comms reports on how private LTE network supplied by Challenge Networks is paying dividends for one of the world’s biggest gold producers.
 Gold Fields is a South Africa-based gold mining company with operations in several countries, including four operating mines in Australia.
 In order to improve its operations, the company recently installed a private LTE network at its Granny Smith site near Laverton in Western Australia.
 The technology comprises base stations from Nokia, mobile core network and associated voice solutions from Cisco, and handsets and modems from a variety of vendors.

 See Critical Comms article in full here.